realA10001986/VSR/README.md

 ### Sound-pack installation

 The firmware comes with a sound-pack which needs to be installed separately.
 The sound-pack is not updated as often as the firmware itself.
-There will be a message in the Config Portal and the VSR will briefly display "ISP" during boot when/if the sound-pack needs to be updated.
+There will be a message in the Config Portal and the VSR will briefly display "INS"-"SND"-"PCK" during boot when/if the sound-pack needs to be updated.

 _Note that installing the sound-pack requires an [SD card](#sd-card)._